Bond University

 Recognition of Prior Learning

 If you have completed previous tertiary studies, you may be able to gain credit for previous subjects.
-To apply, you will need to submit your academic transcripts to the Office of Future Students, including detailed subject outlines or course descriptions for each relevant subject.
+To apply, you will need to submit your academic transcripts to the university's Office of Future Students, including detailed subject outlines or course descriptions for each relevant subject.

 Outcomes